Overlay Networks Explained

 How Software-Defined Security Works in Industrial Networks

-One of the first question we hear when presenting Access Gate to IT professional is “really, how do your overlay network works”?
+One of the first question we hear when presenting Access Gate to IT professional is "Really, how do your overlay networks work”?

 Being able to migrate assets to a secured network without rewiring is pretty appealing, right?
 Might even sound a bit like magic, or even marketing oversell?